bogardpd/lodging_data_utils/README.md

 ## Data Structure

-These scripts depend on lodging data structured in a particular format, as documented in [Data Structure](docs/data_structure.md).
+These scripts depend on lodging data structured in GeoPackage with a particular format, as documented in [Data Structure](docs/data_structure.md).